The Blog On Which I Post About Stuff That Goes On In Mr. Schick's Western Civilization Class, Section 1

 Held as hostage in Thesbe

-While held hostage he learned military and diplomatic education
+While held hostage he learned military and diplomatic

 Tried to combine cultures to make Helenistic culture